-For large drops (> 2.5 mm), we note (Fig. 8) that the disdrometer provides observed

-- 20 ground DSD N{DBS} which are not followed by the assimilation, probably because they are not consistent with the MRR observed spectra.
-However, large drops are very rare for this light rain event, so that the presence or absence of a particular drop can significantly affect the tail of the disdrometer DSD.
-Moreover, the terminal velocity of these drops is > 7.3 m s-1, so that disdrometer measurements with 2 min observation window - 25 correspond to very large probed volumes (corresponding to a height of around 850 m, crossed in 2 min for a 7.3 m s-1 drop) which absolutely do not match the MRR probed volumes (100 m height).
+For large drops (> 2.5 mm), we note (Fig. 8) that the disdrometer provides observed ground DSD N{DBS} which are not reproduced by the assimilation, probably because they are not consistent with the MRR observed spectra.
+However, large drops are very rare for this light rain event; therefore the presence or absence of a particular drop can deeply affect the tail of the disdrometer DSD.
+Moreover, the terminal velocity of these drops is $> 7.3 \,\mathrm{m \, s^{-1}}$; therefore disdrometer measurements with 2 min observation window correspond to very large probed volumes (corresponding to a height of around 850m, crossed in 2 min for a $7.3 \,\mathrm{m \, s^{-1}}$ drop) which absolutely do not match the MRR probed volumes (100 m height).
 Because large drops are rare for this event, we nevertheless chose to work with a 2 min observation window.
 Naturally, for convective events, this choice could be questioned, at least for the disdrometer (we have seen in Sect.
-4.4.4)

-that a decrease of the observation window width for the Doppler spectra decreases the ability of this algorithm to handle the turbulence).
+4.4.4 that a decrease of the observation window width for the Doppler spectra decreases the ability of this algorithm to handle the turbulence).